-The best checkouts optimize for speed, security, and convenience.
+The best checkouts optimise for speed, security, and convenience.

-The importance of a fast checkout can't be overstated: 52% of customers give up on a purchase after two minutes, which is bad news since the average checkout takes three minutes to complete.
+The importance of a fast checkout can't be overstated: 62% of customers give up on a purchase after 2 minutes, which is bad news in Europe where it takes on average 3.3 minutes to complete a checkout.
 This means businesses are losing more than half of all online customers who intend to make a purchase.
-The problem is worse in Canada where checkout processes are on average 18% slower than in the US.